kinode-dao/kinode-book/src/identity_system.md

 - route messages to the identity on the Nectar network.

 QNS provides both sensible defaults and flexibility.
-The cheapest option is also the default: minting a new NFT, a `.uq` TLD.
+The cheapest option is also the default: minting a new NFT, a `.nec` TLD.
 However, unlike ENS, QNS is not restricted to a single set of NFTs.
 Instead, it is designed to easily extend and wrap existing NFTs, enabling users to use identities they are already attached to as their Nectar identity.